- SEA LIFE, Shark Tunnel

 Sand Tiger Shark

 The largest species of shark we have here at SEA LIFE Kelly Tarlton's is the Sand Tiger Shark - also know as the Grey Nurse Shark.
-These amazing animals can be found in the sub-tropical and temerate waters worldwide including Japan, Australia and South Africa.
+These amazing animals can be found in the sub-tropical and temperate waters worldwide including Japan, North America, Australia, and South Africa.

 Highly endangered in the wild, this magnificent shark was once hunted ruthlessly under the false impression that it was a potential man-eater because of its large size and mouthful of protruding, snarly-looking teeth.
 On close examination, however, these teeth are perfectly adapted for holding onto slippery fish, its main prey.

 There are no confirmed human fatalities and this species is a top choice for aquariums worldwide due to their rather placid nature.

 With a wiggly, lethargic swimming style and a small dorsal fin that looks like it's slipped down its back; the Sevengill gives the impression that it's clumsy and docile.
 Nothing could be further from the truth, however, as it can have explosive bursts of speed.
 Its toothless smile belies a top jaw full of razor-sharp pointed teeth, which are designed to pin its prey.
 The bottom jaw has rows of rectangular teeth, each with many serrations - a very efficient and effective sawing tool.